kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ### Priority-based Lock Preemption

-This section addresses a deliberate **alpha limitation**: alpha enforces lock compatibility, but does not provide lock-aware fairness or any mechanism for a higher-priority Pod to break an incompatible lock.
+This section addresses a deliberate alpha limitation: alpha enforces lock compatibility, but does not provide any mechanism for a higher-priority Pod to break an incompatible lock.

-Standard Kubernetes preemption is **blind to affinity locks**.
+Standard Kubernetes preemption is blind to affinity locks.
 It triggers on *resource shortage* (insufficient CPU, memory, or device slots), not on qualitative state mismatch.
 This creates a critical gap: